dhoyle/splicedocs-jekyll/pages/DeveloperTopics/Spark/SparkExamplesZep.md

 ---
-title: Using our Spark Adapter with Zeppelin
+title: Using our Native Spark DataSource with Zeppelin
-summary: Using the Splice Machine Spark Adapter in Zeppelin
+summary: Using the Splice Machine Native Spark DataSource in Zeppelin
 keywords: spark, adapter, splicemachineContext
 toc: false
 compatible_version: 2.7